opsmill/infrahub/docs/02_tutorial/02_historical_data.md

 ![](../media/tutorial_time_selection.png)

-!!!success
+!!!success Validate that everything is correct
-When playing with the time around the time when the branch `cr1234` was merged into `main` you should be able to see the value changing in `main`
+When playing with the time around the time when the branch `cr1234` was merged into `main` you should be able to see the value changing in `main`.
 !!!